 100 Reasons for Cloudy Swimming Pool Water!

-- Inconsistent chlorination (or other sanitizer/shock).
+- Inconsistent swimming pool chlorination

 This is probably the #1 reason.
+If you don't keep enough chlorine in your

 If you had algae (the pool was green), but you killed it, and now the pool